helgoboss/helgobox/doc/user-guide.md

   to your controller in order to see immediately which control element is mapped to which parameter.
   This is an attempt to solve an inherent problem with generic controllers: That it's easy to forget which control element is mapped to which target parameter.
 If you want to use this feature, just click this button and you will see detailed instructions on how to set this up.
+In order to use this feature, you need the *ReaLearn Companion* app, which has a [dedicated section](#companion-app) in this user guide.
 - **Let through:** By default, ReaLearn "eats" MIDI events for which there's at least one enabled mapping source.
   In other words, it doesn't forward MIDI events which are used to control a target parameter.
 Unmatched MIDI events, however, are forwarded to ReaLearn's FX output.
 This default setting usually makes much sense if you put the